 With great views and even better food, this is one platform you won't mind getting delayed on.

 Arbory Bar and Eatery is long — 150m long, to be exact.
-Stretching along the length of what was the old Platform 13 at Flinders Street Station, this is the perfect place for some old-fashioned promenading.
-That is, walking to see and be seen.
-Then, once you've got that out of your system, take a seat at the long counter-bench overlooking the Yarra, or grab one of the bigger tables and settle in.
+Stretching along the length of what was the Sandridge railway platform at Flinders Street Station, this is the perfect place for some old fashioned promenading before taking a seat at the long counter bench overlooking the Yarra to enjoy a tipple while you take in the riverfront views.

 Named for the leafy canopy, or arbor, that the plane trees create above, Arbory is a magical pocket of green goodness in the midst of a bustling city.
-It is even more enchanting as the sun goes down and the container housing the kitchen, two bars and the bathrooms emits an enticing golden glow.
+It is even more enchanting as the sun goes down, and the container housing the kitchen, two bars and the bathrooms emit an enticing golden glow.

-With a state of the art beer system, fancy Hoshizaki ice machine, wine on tap (as well as some lovely local and Spanish wines by the bottle) and a cocktail list on the horizon, this is a well thought-out bar.
+With a state-of-the-art beer system, fancy Hoshizaki ice machine, wine on tap (as well as some lovely local and Spanish wines by the bottle) and a cocktail list with all your favourites, this is a well-thought-out bar and eatery.

 Concrete Playground Trips

 Book unique getaways and adventures dreamed up by our editors